rkoeninger/ShenScript/docs/interop.rst

 Exported Functions
 ------------------

 ..
 Important:: Some of these will return a promise if the environment was built in async mode.
+Recommended practice would be to await any calls made on the environment object.

+.. function:: assign(name, value)

+   Assigns a value to a global symbol, creating that global symbol if necessary.

+   :param string name:  Global symbol name.
+   :param any    value: The value to assign.
+   :returns:            The assigned value.

 .. function:: caller(name)